Creating powerful designs with conceptual illustrations

 This collection is a specific example of how conceptual illustrations are useful for explaining and giving context to a complex subject.

-She also has a collection of illustrations that touches on the theme of privacy.
+She created the above illustration that touches on the theme of privacy.
 While the image itself hooks viewers in with bright colors and intriguing and bold designs, the message behind the visual is what makes it a design that lasts.

 2. Illustrations by Joey Guidone